rizinorg/rizin/DEVELOPERS.md

 ## Cross compilation

-The instructions to crosscompile r2 to Windows are in doc/windows.
+The instructions to crosscompile rizin to Windows are in doc/windows.

 You may find other documents in doc/ explaining how to build it on iOS, linux-arm and others, but the procedure is like this: